codesolutions/tacticuscodes/WARP.md

 ## Code Modification Guidelines

 ### Adding New Code Patterns
-To modify code detection, update the regex patterns in the "Patterns" section.
+To modify code detection, update the regex patterns in the `config.json` file under the `patterns` section.
 The system uses two-stage filtering:
-1. Broad capture with `CANDIDATE_CODE_PATTERN`
+1. Broad capture with `candidate_code_pattern`
-2. Specific exclusions with `REFERRAL_CODE_PATTERN` and `IGNORED_WORDS_SET`
+2. Specific exclusions with `referral_code_pattern` and `ignored_words`

 ### Notification Channels
 The `notify_ntfy()` function handles both web and desktop notifications.
 To add new notification methods, extend this function or create additional notification functions.

 ### Flair Management
-Update `ALLOWED_FLAIRS` set to change which Reddit post flairs are processed.
+Update the `filtering.allowed_flairs` array in `config.json` to change which Reddit post flairs are processed.
 Note the trailing space in "Codes + Referral " is intentional.

 ### Logging Configuration
 Logging uses Python's standard logging module with both file and console handlers.
-Modify the `logging.basicConfig()` call to adjust log levels or formats.
+The log file path is configured in `config.json` under `application.log_file`.
+To adjust log levels or formats, modify the `logging.basicConfig()` call in `app.py`.

 ## File Structure Context
 - `app.py`: Main application with all core logic (single-file architecture)
+- `config.json`: Configuration file with API credentials and application settings
 - `requirements.txt`: Dependencies (requests and praw)
 - `Dockerfile`: Simple Python 3.9 container setup with non-root user
 - `README.md`: Basic project identifier